 My favorite hydrangea…late blooming or not…is the Hydrangea paniculata ‘Limelight’.
-I think I have 12 Limelights strategically placed in my front and back yards.
+I have a number of Limelights strategically placed in my front and back yards.
 They are big and bold…and beautifully bedazzled with huge creamy white flowers.
 Then as summer turns to fall they go from white to lime green…and then finally adding tinges of pink and purple for a little added interest.

 2 things to note about Limelight’s flowers…err, panicles:

 - Limelight flowers are especially great to cut and bring inside.
 And because they are so big, just a few may do.
 Then, if you want to enjoy them inside for years to come, they make great dried flowers.
-We have an arrangement of Limelights that we just forgot to water…and voilà, dried flowers!
-And they’ve been there for about 3 years…seriously.
+We have an arrangement of Limelights that we just forgot to re-water…and voilà, dried flowers!
+And they’ve been there for about 4 years…seriously.
 Don’t judge.

 Limelights grow well in full sun and can reach a height and width of 6’-8’.
 If you don’t have one and have the space, I’d highly recommend that you get one…or two or 12.
 Heck, if you don’t have one and don’t have the space, get one or more anyway…and yank something out of your garden to make room for them.
 I’m confident that you’ll be glad that you did.

 Other Varieties of Paniculata Hydrangeas